IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 ## Introduction

 Hooking is not a new concept as we know by now, many AV/EDR vendors use this technique to monitor suspicious API calls.
-In this blog post we'll explore API hooking but in the offensive point of view.
+In this blog post, we'll explore API hooking but from the offensive point of view.
 We'll use API Monitor to investigate which API calls used by each program then, using Frida and python to build our final hooking script.
 This post is inspired by the Red Teaming Experiments [blog post.](https://www.ired.team/miscellaneous-reversing-forensics/windows-kernel-internals/instrumenting-windows-apis-with-frida )

 ## API Monitor

-Api Monitor is a great tool for... you guest it, monitoring api calls.
+Api Monitor is a great tool for... you guessed it, monitoring api calls.
 You can find it [here](http://www.rohitab.com/downloads).

 Firing up Api Monitor this will be the main screen:

 ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/ApiMonitorHomeScreen.png)

-As you can see I've chosen all libraries options therefore, I would able to catch most of the API possibilities.
+As you can see I've chosen all library options therefore, I would able to catch most of the API possibilities.
 Let's start by monitoring a new process, I'll choose `runas.exe` first.

 According to Microsoft docs: